natewind/blog/articles/remainders.md

 # Chinese Remainder Theorem for Human Beings

 Two days ago, I had spent several hours trying to understand the Chinese remainder theorem because most explainations I could find are a waste of disk space.
-It’s either unreadable overcomplicated proofs or practical step-wise algorithms with little to no justification.
+It’s either unreadable overcomplicated proofs or purely practical step-wise algorithms with little to no justification.

 Nobody should have to suffer through explainations that outsource thinking to the reader, so here’s one that doesn’t.